Chart Color Schemes

 Mudgee is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Mudgee, as per the latest Census evaluation, 85.7% of dwellings were houses while 14.3% were other types such as semi-detached homes, apartments, and 'other' dwellings.
-This compares to Non-Metro NSW's figures of 91.0% houses and 9.0% other dwellings.
+Mudgee's dwelling structure, as per the latest Census, consisted of 85.7% houses and 14.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 91.0% houses and 9.0% other dwellings.
 Home ownership in Mudgee stood at 31.9%, with mortgaged dwellings at 33.5% and rented ones at 34.6%.
-The median monthly mortgage repayment in the area was $1,733, exceeding Non-Metro NSW's average of $1,600.
-The median weekly rent figure for Mudgee was recorded as $363, compared to Non-Metro NSW's $300.
-Nationally, Mudgee's mortgage repayments were lower than the Australian average of $1,863, while rents were less than the national figure of $375.
+The median monthly mortgage repayment was $1,733, higher than Non-Metro NSW's average of $1,600.
+The median weekly rent in Mudgee was $363, compared to Non-Metro NSW's $300.
+Nationally, Mudgee's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing